 This means that if the wait time for a popular ride such as Revenge of the Mummy is 1 hour, you’ll likely only wait 10 to 15 minutes.
 Multiply this by all the rides at Universal Studios Hollywood and you can quickly see the impact a Universal Express Pass can have on your day.

-Alongside this, the Universal Express Pass also gains you reservation-free entry into Super Nintendo World when reservations to enter the land are required.
+Alongside this, the Universal Express Pass also gains you reservation-free entry into Super Nintendo World when reservations to enter the Super Nintendo World are required.

 Subsequently, if you’re visiting Universal Studios Hollywood during the peak season then we think that upgrading to a Universal Express Pass is a worthwhile expense.